 HIST 378.
 History of Britain Since 1832.
 (4 Credits)

 An analysis of the rise of industrial, urban class society, an examination of higher and popular culture, emphasis on the Victorian era and the early twentieth century.
-Alternate years.
+Course is offered occasionally.

 HIST 391.
 Topics in History.
 (2 or 4 Credits)

 HIST 451.
 Topics in American History.
 (2 or 4 Credits)

 Advanced courses in the history of the United States as announced, including ethnic, intellectual, and constitutional history.
 Course is offered occasionally.

 HIST 483.
 History of Christianity in North America.
 (4 Credits)